open-switch/opx-docs/README.md

 See [OpenSwitch OPX documentation](https://github.com/open-switch/opx-docs/wiki/OpenSwitch-OPX-documentation) for complete information.

 ## Get OpenSwitch NAS
-There are two ways to get the OpenSwitch Base:
+There are two ways to get the OpenSwitch OPX:
 - **Download and install binaries** - see Installation below for complete information, **or**
 - **Build from scratch** - see the step-by-step instructions below to build the project.